Fire and rescue services

 Health risks are broadly similar to those in Australia.

-The standard of medical facilities is similar to those in Australia.
+The standard of medical facilities is similar to that of Australia.

 If you need urgent medical care, go to your nearest hospital.